 Python - String Formatting

-String formatting is the process of building a string representation dynamically by inserting the value of numeric expressions in an already existing string.
+String formatting in Python is the process of building a string representation dynamically by inserting the value of numeric expressions in an already existing string.
 Python's string concatenation operator doesn't accept a non-string operand.
 Hence, Python offers following string formatting techniques −

 Using % operator